Boanerges Limited - Director/PDMR Shareholding

 Director/PDMR Shareholding

-Boanerges, a special purpose acquisition company, established for the purpose of identifying investment opportunities and acquisitions in small and medium sized enterprises ("SMEs") within the technology sector, in the UK or Europe, notes that Richard James Griffiths, CEO of the Company, has transferred his entire holding of 39,250,001 Ordinary Shares representing 71.69% of the issued share capital of the company into trust.
-The transfer was done at nil consideration on 11th August 2021, into Sidney PTC LTD, wholly owned by The Original Purpose Trust.
-Richard Griffiths is a director of Sidney PTC LTD.
+Boanerges, a special purpose acquisition company, established for the purpose of identifying investment opportunities and acquisitions in small and medium sized enterprises ("SMEs") within the technology sector, in the UK or Europe, notes that Andrew Fearon, Non-Executive Director of the Company, has today bought 20,000 Ordinary Shares at 46 pence per share.
+In total Andrew Fearon holds 770,000 Ordinary Shares, representing 1.41% of the issued share capital.

 The Directors of the Company accept responsibility for the contents of this announcement.